dongyi-guo/my-study/715/prac2.md

 ifconfig
 ```

 and check the ```inet``` parameter of your network interface for IPv4 address.

+* If you are using ```eth1``` interface of Kali, make sure you bring it up with ```ifup eth1```.
-You only need to config IP Kali during you test, for Metasploitable2 , run the setup command with ```sudo``` with msfadmin.
+* For Metasploitable2 , run the setup command with ```sudo``` with msfadmin.

+**For Ubuntu and RoamingWorker:**

+* Click the system tray at upper right corner.
+* Click the network interface you want to config on, in the expanded menu click "Wired Settings".
+* Click the cog icon aside the targeted network interface.
+* In the pop-up window, go to "IPv4" tabs, select "Manual" on IPv4 Method.
+* In the "Addresses" section, give IP address, subnet mask, and gateway if necessary.
+* Click "Apply" to apply the configuration, then in the Network settings page, turn off and on the interface to ensure your configuration is activated.

 #### Windows Network Setup:

-* You don't need to do this during your formal test.

-To setup network on Windows 7 and higher:
+To setup network on Windows 7 or Windows Server 2016:

 * Go to Network and Sharing Center, click on the connection.
 * Then select Properties.
 * Then highlight the "Internet Protocol Version 4 (TCP/IPv4)", select Properties.
-* Assign IP accordingly.
+* Assign IP, subnetmask, or gateway if needed accordingly.

 For Windows XP: